 The total production of fish for the period from 1970-71 to 2019-20 represented in Table 1, is shown graphically in Figure 9, which shows a non-linear increase in total production of fish.

 Fig. 9.
-Total Fish Production in India in Lakhs Tonnes
+Total Fish Production in India in Lakh Tonnes

 Trends in Total Fish Production